Nail clipping is one of the most challenging tasks to train a dog owner to do, but it doesn’t have to be such a problem.

 Made in the USA, Zen Clippers have a conically designed stainless-steel blade which allows in the just-right amount of nail, so there’s no over-cutting.
 The seven sizes fit pets like birds, lizards, bunnies, cats, and dogs.
 And they are guaranteed to last a lifetime of nail trims.

-Acme Canine has been testing this product for almost 3 months, trimming various size dogs that ranged from fearful of nail trimming to calmly accepting the process.
+Acme Canine has been testing this product for almost three months, trimming various size dogs that ranged from fearful of nail trimming to calmly accepting the process.
 Here’s what we learned.

 Easy to use once you figure out that squeezing cuts the nail.

 They will shorten the nail to a nice length, and there is no chance of cutting the quick.

+You will save hours on nail trims using the Zen Clippers.
 The clippers get the job done quickly, so there’s less hassle (and stress) for you and your pet.
-You will literally save hours on nail trims using the Zen Clippers.
 Even the fearful dogs learned to accept them, a godsend for any daycare or boarding facility that offers nail trims.

 The design of these clippers includes no exposed sharp edges to be used by people with limited eyesight or dexterity.

 Make sure to order the correct size.
 We ordered the XXlarge, which is for dogs 30-60 lbs.
 If you have a dog that weighs more than 60 lbs, you are out of luck.
 The clippers just won’t fit large breeds.
 Size is important since the size of the hole prevents you from cutting the quick.
 Here’s what we recommend to the Zen Clipper sizes: